||4,38,000 sq km

 Email : email@example.com

 Eastern Region was set up during 1959 with headquarter at Kolkata.
-Subsequently the head quarter was shifted from Kolkata to Jamshedpur in its own premises during 1994.
-The major thrust of uranium exploration has been in the Singhbhum shear zone.
+Subsequently the headquarter was shifted from Kolkata to Jamshedpur in its own premises during 1994.
+The major thrust of uranium exploration has been in the Singhbhum Shear Zone.
 The first uranium deposit of the country was established at Jaduguda in 1951.
-Subsequently, other uranium deposits like Bhatin, Narwapahar, Turamdih, Bagjata, Mohuldih, etc. were established.
+Subsequently, 16 other uranium deposits like Bhatin, Narwapahar, Turamdih, Bagjata, Mohuldih Banduhurang, etc. have been established.

 Broad Geological Features

-Broadly following geological domains occupy major parts of Eastern Region.
+Broadly, following geological domains are exposed in Eastern Region.

 (i) Archaean basement gneiss and Proterozoic and other sediments are predominant in the states of Jharkhand, Odisha and West Bengal.
-The oldest rock (3800 Ma) found in India (Champua gneiss) occurs in this geological domain.
-The Archaean basement is overlain by Iron ore group (IOG) of rocks of Odisha and Jharkhand.
+The oldest rock (3,800 Ma) found in India (Champua Gneiss) occurs in this geological terrain.
+The Archaean basement is overlain by Iron Ore Group (IOG) of Odisha and Jharkhand.

 -Singhbhum Thrust Belt Lower Proterozoic rocks comprising Singhbhum group of metasediments and Singhbhum granites.

--Rocks of extra peninsular region in the Sikkim Himalayas.
+-Rocks of extra peninsular region in the Sikkim Himalaya.